y-cherdantsev/CamelliaManagementSystem/README.md

 ## Versioning
 #### Last version:
-* 1.0.15 - External exception while signing the token
+* 1.0.17 - Added selection of timeout and number of tries to connection

 ###### Older versions:
 * 1.0.0 - Initial version